uhsandrea/doyoce-ceramic/README.md

-# doyoce-ceramic

-Doyoce Ceramic Shop &amp; Studio Website - Responsive Website
+# Doyoce Ceramic Studio Website

+Front-end responsive website introducing a ceramic studio.

+## Built with

-HTML, CSS/SCSS, and Javascript
+HTML, SASS, and JavaScript

-Front-End
+## Features

+- Enter page
+- Main page with four sections: Home, About, Gallery, and Contact
+- SNS Links on the sidebar
+- Fully responsive